-In the previous 20 years, Mr. Crompton held senior executive positions in the Australian Public Service.
-He has degrees in Chemistry and Economics.
-He was awarded the inaugural Chancellor's Medal in 2004 for distinguished contribution to the Australian National University.
+Between 1996 and 1999, Malcolm was Manager of Government Affairs for AMP Ltd. In the previous 20 years, Malcolm held senior executive positions in the Federal Department of Finance, served as both a superannuation scheme trustee and scheme founder and worked in the Transport and Health portfolios.
+Malcolm has degrees in Chemistry and Economics and was awarded the inaugural Chancellor's Medal for distinguished contribution to the Australian National University.

 Jack Danahy is the Worldwide Security Executive for the Rational division of IBM, and is an international speaker and writer on topics of software, system, and data security.
 Jack is the original founder and CEO of two successful security software companies: Ounce Labs, sold to IBM in July of 2009, and Qiave Technologies, sold to Watchguard Technologies in 2000.